 The structure of the above example can be broken down as follows:

-- All the shortcodes are wrapped with the shortcodes
+- All the shortcodes are wrapped with the main shortcodes (plural) tag.

-- The shortcode tag wraps all the tags belonging to one, single shortcode.
+- The shortcode (singular) tag wraps all the tags belonging to one, single shortcode.

 - The tag tag defines the name of the shortcode, which in this case, is the av_button.